LumaAndZack/Zack-Emotional-AI-Companion-/README.md

 This repository will document our journey, ideas, and development progress.

-Learn more in the full concept file: [📘 Zack Project Proposal](link or upload it soon)
+Learn more in the full concept file: [Zack Project Proposal]

 ---